stancl/tenancy-docs/source/docs/v3/tenant-attribute-encryption.blade.md

 }
 ```

-Define the custom columns in the Tenant model:
+Define the custom columns on the Tenant model:

 ```php
 public static function getCustomColumns(): array